cosmos/sdk-tutorials/hello-world/tutorial/index.md

 The next arguments define the fields that are associated with the type.
 For the blog app, you created `title`, `content`, `postID`, and `chain` fields.

 The `--module` flag defines which module the new transaction type is added to.
 This optional flag lets you manage multiple modules within your Starport app.
 The `--module` specifies which module the type is scaffolded in.
 When the flag is not present, the type is scaffolded in the module that matches the name of the repo).

+By default, when scaffolding a new type, messages that can be sent by users for CRUD operations are scaffolded as well.
+The flag `--no-message` can be provided to disable this feature.
+We provide this option for our app since we want the posts to be created upon reception of IBC packets and not directly from the user's messages.

 ### 4\.
 Scaffold a sendable and interpretable IBC packet